parzi-val/Sudoku/README.md

 # Sudoku Solver

-- Solves Sudoku using backtracking algorithm
+- Solves Sudoku using back-tracking algorithm.
 - The input is a continuous string of numbers row-wise with blanks substituted by zeroes.